 In certified seed crop production, plot production is normally the first multiplication of Breeder seed for most annual crop kinds.
-Breeder seed is carefully multiplied by experienced plot growers to maintain the highest standards of varietal purity within pedigreed seed and in order to have sufficient Select or Foundation parent seed stocks for other seed growers to produce Registered and Certified seed of the variety.
+Breeder seed is carefully multiplied by CSGA-accredited plot growers to maintain varietal identify and purity in order to have enough Select and/or Foundation parent seed to produce sufficient quantities of Registered and Certified seed of the variety.
 Any seed grower is eligible to produce Registered and Certified status seed crops.

 How to Become an Accredited Plot Grower